catchupTJC/catchuptjc.github.io/_posts/2020-04-03-(SG)Temple To Synagogue To Home.md

 Now that we are on the WFH arrangement, which means ‘worship from home’, there are some advantages to it.
 The early Christians worshipped from each others’ homes.

-4 advantages of this current COVID-18 situation:
+4 advantages of the current WFH arrangement:
 ## 1. You bring Jesus into your house
 Although a number of us attend church 3/4 times a week, not many of us worship as a family in our own homes.
 We segregate our activities - secular from spiritual.
 The speaker doesn’t know if our home is Christian or secular.
 So although sometimes the entire family belongs to the church, all Christians, all believers, but we do our own things.
 Very seldom do we worship together.
 Even when we say our prayers before bed, many of us do it individually by ourselves.
 That is if we pray at all.